namema1/zidipay-policy-rag/ai-tooling.md

 - **Architecture decisions.** Walking through tradeoffs and converging on a single defensible choice for each axis: Flask vs Streamlit (rubric needs `/chat` POST and `/health` JSON alongside the UI — Flask wins cleanly); LangChain as the orchestration layer; Groq `llama-3.3-70b-versatile` as the LLM (free tier, GPT-4o-class quality, low latency, open-source); local `BAAI/bge-small-en-v1.5` embeddings (no API key, no rate limits, deterministic, small image); Chroma as the local persisted vector store (zero external services); Hugging Face Spaces (Docker SDK) as the deploy target (free, no project cap, git-push deployable).
 - **Synthetic company brief.** The Zidipay backstory — fictional East African digital payments company headquartered in Nairobi with offices across Kenya, Uganda, Tanzania, and Rwanda; KES as the primary currency; internally-consistent numbers (24 days annual leave, KES 8,000 client-dinner cap, etc.).
 Establishing this upfront kept the 14 policy documents internally consistent.
 - **Prompt engineering for Claude Code.** Drafting PROMPT.md — a single, exhaustive, sectioned brief covering the corpus, every code module, the eval harness, the CI/CD workflows, the Dockerfile, the docs, and the working method.
-Front-loading the prompt with all of that meant Claude Code could work in long, mostly-uninterrupted stretches and treat the prompt as a self-contained checklist.
+Front-loading the prompt with all of that meant Claude Code could work through the checklist in long stretches — but each step's output was still reviewed and verified before moving to the next, so the prompt drove the sequence of work rather than a hands-off acceptance of it.

 **What worked in chat:** rapid alignment on stack tradeoffs with rubric traceability — every architectural choice could be defended in terms of a specific rubric item it satisfied.
 The chat surfaced second-order consequences (e.g. "if citations are `doc — section` instead of just `doc`, the loader needs to carry section metadata, which forces header-aware chunking, which affects the whole chunking strategy") before they showed up as code-level rework.